openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/additional_course_information.rst

 .. only:: Partners

-  You add the FAQ in Publisher.
+  For courses on edx.org, you add the FAQ in Publisher.
 The FAQ has a limit of 2500 characters, including spaces.
 For more information, see :ref:`Pub Create a Course`.

+  For courses on Edge, you add the FAQ in Studio.
+For more information, see :ref:`Creating a Course About Page`.

 .. only:: Open_edX